 Prior to joining the Aspen Institute, Dr. Harrison worked as a communications fellow at the United Nations Development Program Washington, D.C. office and as a monitoring and evaluation consultant at Internews, where she assisted in the development of a published report on women-focused media development.

 Her academic appointments include faculty and instructor positions at Howard University, the University of Texas at Austin and Trinity Washington University.
 Dr. Harrison is also an International Career Advancement Program (ICAP) fellow.

-Dominique holds a B.S. in Advertising from the University of Illinois Urbana-Champaign, a M.A. in Media Studies from the University of Texas at Austin, and a Ph.D. in Communication Technology Policy from Howard University.
-Her dissertation examines gender awareness among stakeholders of Jamaica’s ICT policy.
-The study uses interviews with individuals from civil society, government, and private sector organizations in Jamaica’s ICT field in order to determine whether the needs and interests of Jamaican women are being taken into account.
+She holds a B.S. in Advertising from the University of Illinois Urbana-Champaign, a M.A. in Media Studies from the University of Texas at Austin and a Ph.D. in Communications Policy from Howard University.
+Her dissertation examines gender awareness among stakeholders of Jamaica’s information and communication technology (ICT) policy.

 Through research, writing and advocacy Dr. Harrison seeks to create policies, programs and initiatives that provide a more inclusive, equitable, tech-just society.
 She is especially interested in removing barriers to opportunities in education and employment and developing solutions in the tech ecosystem that address inequality.